arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 - Values, methods and constructors outside the functional domain cannot be directly referenced from within.
 - Inside the functional domain all methods are pure or their effects including _externally visible_ mutation are declared in their type signatures.
-- The effecting methods can be lifted into monadic values, reifying their effects.
+- A method with effects can be lifted into a monadic value, reifying its effects.
 - The boundary of the functional domain, or "the end of the world", is where capabilities are supplied and reified effects are executed.

-These properties all stem from a concept of immutable types and don't need any other change to the scala language.
+These properties all stem from a concept of immutable types and don't rely on any other change to the scala language.
 Implicit functions are unnecessary for any of this, but they make it easy to lift expressions into effects and to compose effects.
+The impact of this scheme on the standard library is not discussed.

 ## Further Reading